Guide to the Lemizh / English dictionary

-As elsewhere on this website, hovering the mouse over a Lemizh word will display its transcription, and hovering over an abbreviation (marked with a dotted underline) will display its meaning.
+As elsewhere on this website, hovering the mouse over a Lemizh word will display its transcription, and hovering over an abbreviation (marked with a dotted underline) will display its meaning – unfortunately, not on smartphones.
 (Note: Transcription conventions are often misleading for words in the Troyan language, so the pronunciation is given explicitly after these words.)

 Translated words are given in ordinary black print, while any explanatory or otherwise additional material is printed in grey (provided you have a graphical browser and don’t override web pages’ styles).

 Words are usually translated as inner factives, and in different ways depending on the most natural translation:

 - as verbs in the infinitive, starting with the Lemizh plot usage or with the case corresponding to the English subject, unless it is the nominative.
 Lemizh cases corresponding to English objects, as well as receptive and agentive translations, as well as the perfect (with inner cons), are given where necessary:

 àv. to feed someone-dat with something-acc; self-receiving: to eat something-acc

 dà. to give something-acc to someone-dat; dat: to get (agentive: take) something-acc from someone-nom

 zdàs. self-transporting: to sit down, perfect: to sit [perfect form zdìls. not explicitly given]

 - as nouns in the format ‘to make X’, which implies ‘to turn something into X’ and the receptive forms ‘to become X, to turn into X’.
 The dative describing the ‘building material’ is usually not given:

 shipà. to make ships [not mentioned: from something-dat; to turn something-dat into a ship or ships; dat: to become / turn into a ship or ships]